Change axis options

 Note that if you select the is between comparison operator, you must set two limits: minimum and maximum.
 Similarly, is in and is not in operators require a list of values separated by ";".

-To add another filter condition, click +add another.
+To add another filter condition, select + add another.

-To remove a filter condition, click the delete icon (x) next to its definition.
+To remove a filter condition, select the delete icon (x) next to its definition.

-Here, you can see differences between the original chart and the one with the filter applied: Three (3) of the departments had sales under $1,000,000, and they don’t appear on the newer chart.
+Here, you can see differences between the original chart and the one with the filter applied: Three (3) of the departments had sales less than $1,000,000, and they don’t appear on the newer chart.

-To remove a filter from the chart, click the x icon on the filter tile.
+To remove a filter from the chart, select the x icon on the filter tile.

 You can use conditional formatting to show charts with a target value or range drawn as a line in the chart, and the legend colors determined by where values fall relative to the target.